Allowing leakage can increase quantum transmission

-Perhaps even more appealing than extreme non-additivity are examples of two-letter level non-additivity where $\dl_n(\BC):= \QC^{(1)}(\BC^{\ot n})/n - \QC^{(1)}(\BC)$ is positive for $n \geq 2$.
-This type of non-additivity is embedded in high dimensional constructions of unbounded non-additivity~\cite{ElkoussStrelchuk15}.
-However, simpler qubit constructions found recently~\cite{LeditzkyLeungEA18} have not only given more insight but also made it possible to test non-additivity experimentally~\cite{yumengea20}.
-These simpler constructions can be viewed as generalized erasure channels $\BC_g$~\cite{SiddhuGriffiths20}.
-While the non-additivity in such channels is not known to be extreme, its amount $\dl_2(\BC_g) \simeq O(10^{-3})$ is comparatively larger than $\dl_n(\DC_q)$.
-In this letter, we construct a new and simple channel which displays two-letter level non-additivity in its extreme form.
-The non-additivity is an order of magnitude larger and has a qualitatively wider extent that the non-additivity found in qubit depolarizing and generalized erasure channels.

-The private capacity $\PC(\BC)$ is the ultimate limit for sending private information over $\BC$.
-It also equals the maximum rate for exchanging a secret key by sending quantum states over a channel whose environment is monitored by an eavesdropper~(see~\cite{Devetak05} or Ch.~23 in~\cite{Wilde17}).
-Like the quantum capacity, $\PC$ is given by a multi-letter formula of the form~\eqref{chanCap}, where $\QC^{(1)}$ is now replaced with the {\em private information},
+The private capacity $\PC$ is the analog of the quantum capacity $\QC$ for sending classical information across a channel that is hidden from the channel's environment.
+Like $\QC$, $\PC$ is given by a multi-letter formula of the form eq.~\eqref{chanCap}, where $I$ is now replaced with the {\em private information},